Ps: Click here for my decade in Review Post.

 Yet here we were now, on the war path to a court battle I did not want.
 His attorneys were contacting me for my attorney’s contact details and I didn’t have any on retainer.
 After reading several reviews online and making a few phone calls, I finally secured one a day before the court date in mid-February.
 After a hasty meeting, I contacted my company to withdraw money from my 401K account under the advice of my attorney, explaining that such a withdrawal was permissible in cases of divorce.
 Coming from Belgium where pension savings are mandatory and untouchable, it had never once occurred to me that funds for my retirement would be on the table. $8,000 later, I had representation for court the next day.

 Slowly I started to become aware of a divine presence beckoning.
 I did a YouTube search ‘how does God speak?’, I had my suspicions and wanted to confirm.
 The voice started to become clearer and clearer as I devoured message after message of how to hear Him.
 Awakening, I heard my Father as clear as day, He was knocking at the door of my heart, urging me to turn to him, that he had the answers to all my questions and solutions to all my troubles.
-I remember saying, ‘if that be you Lord, bid me come’.
+It was the same voice I had heard on the night my husband had walked out on me, and then again a week later.
+I remember saying, ‘if that be you Lord, bid me come‘.
 Verses from days of old were rushing through my mind: come to me all ye who are heavily laden, and I shall give ye rest; my yoke which is easy, in exchange for your burden (Matthew 11:28-29).
 And so began my prayer life; I was on my way to salvation and healing.
 God himself had come on the scene to interrupt satan’s vicious and meticulously planned takedown aimed to kill, steal, and destroy.
 My identity in Christ started to emerge clearly and I started to better discern when God was speaking and what he was instructing me to do.
 My God showed up in a mighty way in my life, quietening every storm.

 March | the month of salvation